Irina Buhimschi, MD

 Dr. Irina Buhimschi’s research has been funded by grants from the National Institutes of Health (NIH), March of Dimes, Bill and Melinda Gates Foundation and most recently by United States Agency for International Development (USAID) for international work aimed at scaling-up the Congo Red Dot test in low-resource health care settings to reduce maternal mortality from preeclampsia.
 She has published more than 180 peer-reviewed publications and is the inventor on 12 patents.
 She serves on numerous grant review committees for the NIH, March of Dimes and private foundations.
 She is also the Associate Editor for Pediatric Research and a member of editorial boards for several subspecialty journals.
 Dr. Buhimschi has mentored numerous junior faculty, maternal fetal medicine and neonatology fellows, T32-funded medical students, graduate students, college students and high school students.
 Because of her expertise in clinically applied omics approaches she is frequently solicited to frequently co-mentors K08-awardees who are interested in pursuing translational research.
 Many students and trainees have published first author papers in high impact journals such as Science Translational Medicine, Circulation, Nature Scientific Reports and Hypertension.

 At her prior institution, Dr. Buhimschi spearheaded and served as Principal Investigator on The Futures Matter Program (NICHD-funded), an institute wide summer research experience program aimed at encouraging talented students from local high schools to pursue STEM-related college majors that would lead to careers that could help advance pregnancy- and child-health research.
 The goal of the program was to sensitize high school students to the importance of applied bioinformatics as required by the medicine of the future.
-Although Dr. Buhimschi has moved to UIC only in January 2019, she is already mentoring at UIC one junior faculty, one maternal fetal medicine fellow and two medical students interested in perinatal research and/or global health.
+Dr. Buhimschi is involved in mentoring of faculty, MFM fellows, residents and medical students interested in perinatal research and/or global health.

 Kara M. Rood, Buhimschi C.S, Theresa Dible, Shaylyn Webster, Guomao Zhao, Philip Samuels, Irina A. Buhimschi.
 Congo Red Dot Paper Test for Antenatal Triage and Rapid Identification of Preeclampsia.
 E-Clinical Medicine (The Lancet).
 2019:8;47-53.